|

 A.1:

-Modal transforms that switch the view in display areas and change the
+Modal transforms that switch the view in display areas and

 system’s response to script commands